w4ilun/mashery-intel-xdk-demos/Readme.md

-Mashery Network API Demo Apps for appMobi XDK
+Mashery Network API Demo Apps for Intel XDK
 ==================================================================
 Created lovingly for the developer community by Mashery.